Christmas Markets in Germany: 20 Best Markets to Visit

 5) Berlin

-💡TIP: Things to do in Berlin
+💡TIP: Things to Do in Berlin

-Christmas markets Berlin
+Christmas markets in Berlin

-Christmas markets Berlin
+Christmas markets in Berlin

 6) Cologne

-Christmas markets in Cologne
+Cologne Christmas markets Germany

-Christmas markets in Cologne
+Cologne Christmas markets

 7) Munich